 • You can lawfully carry a firearm in your fixed place of business

 Those who want to obtain a concealed carry license in Allegheny County have to apply to the county sheriff’s office.
-Your application will be run through a national background check and the sheriff will also confirm there are no charges pending against you locally.
+Your application will be run through a national background check and the sheriff will also confirm no charges are pending against you locally.

 If you are charged with carrying a firearm when you do not have a license, you face harsh penalties including years in prison, expensive fines, and a permanent criminal record.
 Having an experienced weapons lawyer on your side can help you avoid the worst penalties you face.